JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 ```

 **Hint:**
 - Each Julia package contains its environment for tracking package dependencies.
-Use proper commands in the Pkg REPL to add the Colors package as a dependency of the ImageInspector package.
-- Do not forget to add `MLDataset` and `Plots` to the `scripts` enviroment.
+Use proper commands in the Pkg REPL to add `Colors` as a dependency of the ImageInspector package.
+Do not forget to add `MLDataset` and `Plots` to the `scripts` environment.

 ```@raw html
 </p></div>